 Humana has an over-the-counter (OTC) program through PrescribeIT (1-800-526-1490).
-The benefit gives each household up to a \$25 a month allowance of over-the-counter products.
-Orders will be shipped to the enrollee's home by UPS or the U.S. Postal Service.
+The benefit gives each household up to a \$17.50 maximum benefit coverage amount per member per month for over-the-counter items.
+Orders will be shipped to the enrollee's home by UPS Inc. or the U.S. Postal

+Service.
 There is no charge for shipping.
 Please allow 10 to 14 working days from when the order is received.